dougschallmoser/hiking-trails-locator-cli-app/README.md

 This is a command line interface application that allows the user to locate hiking trails anywhere in the United States via a zip code and obtain additional information about any trail.
 The user is also given control over how many miles to extend their search for trails.

+The user is prompted for their name, zip code and distance of search radius.
+The application returns a list of up to 10 trails meeting this criteria in ascending order of trail length.
+The user is then prompted to choose a number corresponding to the trail in the list that they want to see additional details for.
+The application provides the details for the trail of choice and prompts the user once more with three choices: Go back to trail list, enter a new zip code, or exit.

 ## Getting Started